-Here’s a quote from a long-dead socialist who at least understood the information war (as so many leftists do today):
+Here’s a quote from a long-dead (and frankly evil) socialist who at least understood the information war (as so many leftists do today):

 The greatest problem in communication is the illusion that it has been accomplished.

 Most of the political right is stuck in delusion.
 That’s the only answer I can come up with as to why they don’t get serious about outreach — about winning the politically lost and working in a way so there are fewer low information voters.
 (The above text taken from here.)

 Here are a few common words that American political conservatives have mostly failed to grasp over the past several decades: